Fast Kernel Methods for Generic Lipschitz Losses via $p$-Sparsified Sketches: Additional experiments

 \subsubsection{Second claim of \texorpdfstring{K}{muK2}-satisfiability}

-We now turn to the proof of the second claim (equation \eqref{eq:Ksatis2}) of the K-satisfiability for $p$-SR and $p$-SG sketches.
+We now turn to the proof of the second claim (r.h.s. of equation \eqref{eq:Ksatis}) of the K-satisfiability for $p$-SR and $p$-SG sketches.
 It builds upon the following two intermediate results, about the concentration of Lipschitz functions of Rademacher or Gaussian random variables.

 \begin{lemma} Let $K > 0$, and let $X_{1}, \ldots, X_{n}$ be independent real random variables with $\left|X_{i}\right| \leq K$ for all $1 \leq i \leq n$.
 Let $F: \reals^{n} \rightarrow \reals$ be a $L$-Lipschitz convex function.
 Then, there exist $C, c > 0$ such that for any $\lambda$ one has